nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * [Instructions for Manual Testing](#instructions-for-manual-testing)

 ## About this Guide
-This developer guide serves a documentation of the development of WerkIt!, an application that was created to help prospective users to plan their exercise routines.
+This developer guide serves as a documentation of the development of WerkIt!, an application that was created to help prospective users to plan their exercise routines.

 This technical document is meant for current and future developers of WerkIt! as a reference point on the design,